Relintai/pandemonium_engine_docs/engine_development/cpp/configuring_an_ide/visual_studio.md

 Importing the project
 ---------------------

 Visual Studio requires a solution file to work on a project.
-While Godot does not come with the solution file, it can be generated using SCons.
+While Pandemonium does not come with the solution file, it can be generated using SCons.

-- Navigate to the Godot root folder and open a Command Prompt or PowerShell window.
+- Navigate to the Pandemonium root folder and open a Command Prompt or PowerShell window.
 - Run `scons platform=windows vsproj=yes` to generate the solution.
-- You can now open the project by double-clicking on the `godot.sln` in the project root or by using the **Open a project or solution** option inside of the Visual Studio.
+- You can now open the project by double-clicking on the `pandemonium.sln` in the project root or by using the **Open a project or solution** option inside of the Visual Studio.
 - Use the **Build** top menu to build the project.